neutrons/data_workflow/docs/developer/instruction/docker.rst

 * [Optional] Use ``docker image prune`` to remove all unused images
 * Use ``docker volume prune`` to prune all unused volumes

-if explicit pruning does not work, use ``docker system prune -a -f`` to purge all.
+if explicit pruning does not work, use ``docker system prune -f -a --volumes`` to purge all.

 Misc
 ----